Summer Staff

 Hosting/Facilitation

-All of our groups in the summer either have a host or facilitator.
-Hosts get to meet-up with their group each morning and guide them through each days lessons, adventures, meals, and evenings.
-Facilitator join their group to live in a cabin with them for the week as they guide them through the lessons, adventures, meals, and evenings.
+All of our groups in the Summer either have a host or facilitator.
+Hosts get to meet-up with their group each morning and guide them through each day's lessons, adventures, meals, and evenings.
+Facilitators join their group by living in a cabin with them for the week and guiding them through the lessons, adventures, meals, and evenings.

 Minimum Qualifications